Catalysing research, innovation and action for people and nature to thrive

 What is IIED doing?

-The findings from these activities will inform REDAA’s grant calls and IIED will make sure that the funding opportunity is widely disseminated and grants awarded assist with the programme achieving its aims.
+IIED has conducted regional consultations and commissioned scoping studies to find out more where the gaps are in innovation and research.
+The findings from these activities are informing REDAA’s grant calls, and IIED is making sure that the funding opportunity is widely disseminated and that grants awarded are assisting the programme in achieving its aims.

-REDAA grants will fund work that is interdisciplinary, often locally led and focused on solutions for ecosystem restoration and wildlife protection, helping people and nature to thrive together in times of climate, resource and fiscal insecurity.
+REDAA grants fund work that is interdisciplinary, often locally led and focused on solutions for ecosystem restoration and wildlife protection, helping people and nature to thrive together in times of climate, resource and fiscal insecurity.

 This is an opportunity for civil society organisations, business networks and research teams to improve how nature is managed and ensure local communities can access and make the most of critical ecosystem services.

-What kind of initiatives will be funded?
+What kind of initiatives does it fund?

-The REDAA programme runs until 2028.
-Through what it supports and the learning it shares and communicates, the programme will help policymakers, practitioners and people in business to have a better understanding of natural landscapes, prioritise more ambitious sustainable strategies and allocate the right financial and human resources to take action.
+Through what it supports and the learning it shares and communicates, the programme aims to help policymakers, practitioners and people in business to have a better understanding of natural landscapes, prioritise more ambitious sustainable strategies and allocate the right financial and human resources to take action.